HamedHeli/Statistical-Learning-Machine-Learning/README.md

 - **Project 3: Linear and Robust Regression from Scratch** — implementations of least squares, and robust regression models.
 Both normal equations and gradient descent are considered with outliers handeled using a log-sum-exp loss function.

+- **Project 4: Multi-class Logistic Regression from Scratch** — implementations of binary and multi-class logistic regression.
+Comparing One-vs-All versus Softmax multi-class classification and L1, L2, and L0 regularization.

 ## Quick Start
 ```bash